Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Introduction

 The structure of the paper is as follows: in Section \ref{section:methods}, we describe the data sources, flare detection, decomposition, and correction methods, energy calibration, and the construction of the FFDs.
-In Section \ref{section:results}, we present the fitted distributions for each dataset and the energy metric, along with the fitted distributions.
+In Section \ref{section:results}, we present the fitted distributions for each dataset and energy metric.
 In Section \ref{section:discussion}, we examine our findings in the broader context of stellar flare physics and discuss their implications for future studies, especially in the context of the PLATO mission.
-Finally, we summarize our conclusions in Section \ref{section:conclusion}.
+Finally, we summarise our conclusions in Section \ref{section:conclusion}.